timorunge/ansible-sssd/README.md

   --with-sssd-user=<user> User for running SSSD (root)

-  --with-secrets          Whether to build with secrets support [yes]
+  --with-secrets          Whether to build with secrets support [no]

   --with-secrets-db-path=PATH
                           Path to the SSSD databases [/var/lib/sss/secrets]